 On full-time National Guard duty as defined in 10 USC 101(d)(5) under a call to active duty service authorized by the President or the Secretary of Defense.

 Reassigned to another duty station other than where the member is normally assigned.
-None of the above - The borrower is not eligible.4.
-The military service is in connection with the following contingency operation, national emergency, or war: Operation Enduring Freedom
+None of the above - The borrower is not eligible.
+Do not complete this form.
+4. The military service is (check one):

-Operation Freedom's Sentinel Operation Inherent Resolve Other (please identify):
+In connection with a contingency operation, national emergency, or war.

 None of the above - The borrower is not eligible.
+Do not complete this form.

-5. If applicable, by checking this box I further certify that the borrower is/was servicing in an area of hostilities in which service qualifies for special pay under 37 USC 310.
+5. If applicable, by checking this box I further certify that the borrower is/was serving in an area of hostilities in which service qualifies for special pay under 37 USC 310.

-6. I certify, to the best of my knowledge and belief, that the borrower's service meets the eligibility requirements for the deferment(s) checked in Section 2 and as described in Sections 4, 6, and 7, as applicable.
+6. I certify, to the best of my knowledge and belief, that the borrower's service meets the eligibility requirements for the deferment(s) checked in Section 2 and as described in Sections 6 and 7, as applicable.

 Name of Military Branch or National Guard Component

 Address City, State, Zip Code